gcgarner/IOTstack/docs/BuildStack-RandomPassword.md

-# Buid Stack Random Services Passowrd
+# Build Stack Random Services Passowrd

 This page explains how to have a service generate a random password during build time.
 This will require that your service have a working options menu.

 Keep in mind that updating strings in a service's yaml config isn't limited to passwords.

 ## A word of caution
 Many services often set a password on their initial spin up and store it internally.
-That means if if the password is changed by the menu, it may not be reflected in the service.
+That means if if the password is changed by the menu afterwards, it may not be reflected in the service.
+By default the password specified in the documentation should be used, unless the user specifically selected to use a randomly generated one.
+In the future, the feature to specify a password manually may be added in, much like how ports can be customised.

 ## A basic example
 Inside the service's `service.yml` file, a special string can be added in for the build script to find and replace.
 Commonly the string is `%randomPassword%`, but technically any string can be used.
 The same string can be used multiple times for the same password to be used multiple times, and/or multiple difference strings can be used for multiple passwords.